 Timely and specific performance feedback, coupled with a coaching relationship will build the confidence, skill, and experience of your team members.
-The University uses two formal feedback points with benefit-eligible staff members: the 90-day Probationary Review and on-going performance management (including goal setting, mid-yer review and the annual review).
+For benefits-eligible employees, the University uses separate processes to manage the 90 day Probationary Review and on-going performance management (including goal setting, mid-yer review and the annual review).

 90 Day Probationary Review for New Employees

 New employees should receive regular feedback throughout the 90-day probationary period.
 The probationary period should include a 90-day review with the employee.
 Managers will be asked to provide Human Resources with feedback on the new employee via an automated process generated by my.SMU.

 Ongoing Performance Management, Mid-Year Review and Annual Performance Review

 Employees should be given feedback throughout the year culminating in an annual performance review, which summarizes the year.
-The Annual Review process takes place in the spring semester, from mid-January to mid-April.
+The Annual Review process takes place in the fall semester, from mid-September to mid-December.

 90 Day Probationary Review for New Employees